marhazk/WSTJXDecorderCsharp/README.md

 # WSTJXDecorderCsharp

+Originally written by Marhazli Kipli a.k.a MarHazK on 30-July-2021, 6:25pm

-This is a working WSTJX-Decoder apply for everyone.
+This is a working WSTJX-Decoder apply for everyone who are eagerly want to decode the WSTJX UDP messages and studied and make it macro or what-so-ever.

-Please help contribute and NOT SELLING it.
+Please help contribute, improve it, and NOT SELLING it.

+You may contact marhazk@gmail.com (me, the original author)
+Contact: +6082243395 (WhatsApp Application)
+Web: www.marhazk.com

+Minimum: Visual Studio 2015
+Libs required: MarHazKClass